Southeastern Aesthetic Surgery

 Reconstructive Surgery in Augusta, GA

 Plastic surgery is not only performed for purely aesthetic reasons.
 In some cases, reconstructive surgery is used to restore functionality to an area of the body affected by illness, injury, surgery, or hereditary conditions.
-Our team of skilled surgeons include board-certified plastic surgeon Dr. Troy Austin and Dr. Manuel Medina, perform reconstructive surgery and serve residents of Augusta, Evans, Columbia County, and nearby areas in Georgia.
+Our team of skilled surgeons include board-certified plastic surgeon Dr. Troy Austin, perform reconstructive surgery and serve residents of Augusta, Evans, Columbia County, and nearby areas in Georgia.
 We are also happy to provide our services to residents of Aiken and the neighboring communities in South Carolina.

 What Is Reconstructive Surgery?